 Tips To Consider When Buying Your Groceries

-Supermarkets call these tricks 'marketing strategies'.
-We call them deceptive practices.
-The latest one going around this week is the Grocery Store Voucher Scam, aka the $500 Giveaway Scheme.
-Before we explain it, let's take a look at the most common five misleading moves that supermarkets pull – we are sure you've been there, even if you don't know it.
+Supermarkets call these tricks ‘marketing strategies.'
+I call them deceptive practices.
+The most recent is the Grocery Store Voucher Scam, aka the $500 Giveaway.
+Before I explain it, let's look at the most common five misleading moves supermarkets pull – we are sure you've been there, even if you don't know it.
+I will even add more.

 Watch the video below to see common scams that happen at grocery stores, exposed by a former worker in a supermarket: